 A PIM gives you the ability to finely control user role-based access for top-notch security.

-7. Audit History with APIs
+7. Audit History with API on BigCommerce PIM

 Centralizing one area as a one-stop-shop for all your BigCommerce product data needs is time-saving and improves success.
 However, it doesn’t stop there.
 Imagine compiling a ton of product information onto one place without tracking the changes made.